lea1206zhang/Lea-Zhang_MyRoadToDataScience/Project/IBM Attrition Analysis/IBM HR Analytics.md

 ### Data Acquisition

-The data is downloaded from the following link <https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset>

 This dataset contains 1470 observations of 35 variables, as the table shown below.
 Basically, there are three aspects of data:
 1) the basic information about the employee, including age, education, number of company worked.
 2) the basic information about the job, including income level, job level.